Highlights of CBEC in China

 - Use large E-commerce platform.
 Ex: Tmall (good visibility, reliable and good environment for your business but high competition and important financial investment)

-- WeChat shop with mini-programs (integrated in WeChat APP and offering you freedom of content/ design/ prices/ etc. But it’s hard to generate traffic and impossible to engage customers with push notification)
+- WeChat shop with mini-programs (integrated in WeChat APP and offering you freedom of content/ design/ prices/ etc.)

-The 1st step to implement before launching your business:
+Step #1 to implement before launching your China CBEC business:

-You’ll need to attract attention around your company, make your company trustable by Chinese netizens in order to make any business in China.
+You’ll need to attract attention around your company to make your company trustable by Chinese netizens in order to make any business in China.

 Social media marketing is VERY important in China to get the most visibility possible.
 Here are some tools you can use:

-- Weibo: the Chinese twitter, a brand mass marketing tool which will help you to increase traffic on your page.
+- Weibo: Chinese Twitter, a brand mass marketing tool that will help you to increase traffic on your page.

 - WeChat: the Chinese Facebook, allowing close relations with users.
 You can also implement an interactive campaign with your followers.

-These are probably the two most important social network you must use to increase your brand awareness.
-But other networks are available to develop your company’s reputation: Douyin, Toutiao, XiaoHongShu (little red book).
+These are probably the two most important social networks you must use to increase your brand awareness.
+Other networks are available to develop your company’s reputation: Douyin, Toutiao, XiaoHongShu (little red book).

 Does your brand require a trademark?

-Product copy is unfortunately still present in China… Innovating is a good way to differentiate your brand from competitors but as you’ll need to promote your product on social media, yes, protecting your product/brand will be a must-do.
+Product copying is unfortunately still present in China.
+Innovating is a good way to differentiate your brand from competitors but as you’ll need to promote your product on social media to also protect your product/brand.

-Chinese government work with the “first to file” system, meaning that the first applicant to file the trademark will be assimilated as the real business owner.
-So we advise you here to cooperate with an agent of trademark office at the state administration for industry and commerce of the People’s Republic of China.
+Chinese government works with the “first to file” system, meaning that the first applicant to file the trademark will be assimilated as the real business owner.
+We advise you here to cooperate with an agent of the trademark office at the state administration for industry and commerce of the People’s Republic of China.
 Once the trademark is done, don’t forget to register your patent/ designs as well.